 The important conceptual advance and practical implication of defining a species’ effective community diversity is that the genetic analyses of relative few species may tell us much about the structure and evolution of much larger communities.
 This perspective may allow us to understand how communities with vastly different species richness may or may not fundamentally differ in the number of species that define and structure these communities.
 Furthermore, it is likely that even where one sees hundreds of species in a community, the effective community diversity of each species is much lower than the total number of species present (Fig. 2).
-Many species simply do not interact.
-For example, interactions of a foundation species such as the beaver (Castor canadensis) and a riparian tree (Populus spp.), can define and impose selection on a much larger community by determining if the habitat type is riparian or dry grassland (Chadde and Kay 1991).
-Thus, the effective community diversity of each of the 100s if not 1000s of species in this system may be reduced to a much smaller number.
+Many species simply do not interact with sufficient frequency or adequate intensity to affect the outcome of total selection acting within the community.
+In contrast, interactions among foundation species such as beaver (Castor canadensis) and riparian cottonwood trees (Populus spp.), can determine whether habitat type is riparian or dry grassland (Chadde and Kay 1991) thereby defining the community and imposing disproportionate selection upon a large number of species.
+While100s if not 1000s of species that may exist in such circumstances, the overwhelming influence of foundation species reduces the effective community diversity to a much smaller, functional number.

 The importance of a community genetics perspective

-If community genetics is important when species interact with few other species (Fig. 4), it is important to ask if few interactions are rare or common in ecological systems.
+If community genetics is important when few species impose disproportionate affects on many other species (Fig. 4), it is important to ask if few interactions are rare or common in ecological systems.
 Dunne et al. (2002) reviewed the topology of 15 aquatic food webs from various environments (5 ponds, 5 terrestrial, 2 streams, and 3 estuaries) and showed that species vary in their overall connectivity and number of links per species (one can think of links per species as a species’ perception of richness).
 They observed that 25-40% of species in these food webs have 3 or fewer direct connections and the average links per species is much lower than the total number of species.
 When viewing food web diagrams, we encourage the reader to consider the number of links (i.e., the richness of interactions) coming from each species because there are likely to be few.
 Species certainly don’t directly interact with all other species.
 These observations indicate that many species are likely to have low effective community diversity.
 In these cases, genetic variation in a few species, especially foundation species, could affect the evolutionary and ecological dynamics among many other species in these communities.